Tommy Lloyd

 Yes, you will need to declare if you, or any traveller, have ever had any diagnosed heart related medical conditions.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

-Once you've declared all of your relevant pre-existing medical conditions, we'll only show you quotes based on the conditions you have told us about.
+Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes that cover the conditions you have told us about.

-No, we are unable to provide cover with any of your pre-existing medical conditions excluded.
+No, we are unable to provide cover that excludes any of your pre-existing medical conditions.

 You should tell us about the medical condition that required the procedure/operation.
 We will then ask about any treatments in the follow-up questions if this information is necessary.